 "haviv delivers a left of center lyricism in a voice of

-- Dan Kimpel, Music Connection Magazine
+Dan Kimpel Music Connection Magazine

-American Songwriter Magazine
+Evan Schlansky American Songwriter Magazine

-Tamar has been writing songs for as long as she can remember.
+Tamar has been writing for as long as she can remember.
 In fact, she says the most consistent thing in her life has been music.

 “I remember writing songs in my bed singing under the covers and trying not to be heard, not to wake anyone up or get in trouble.” she says.
 “I sang the first song I ever wrote at the fifth grade talent show.”
 And she’s been singing ever since.

 A major influence on Tamar, Amy Ray of the Indigo Girls praises her music as well, calling her release “Excellent.”

 “Both Amy Ray’s music and intentions have taught me loads.
 Her voice just carries me,” Tamar says.
-“She is a strong person and takes a stand behind important political & human rights movements.
-Through my experience as her audience member I’ve also come to realize how much of a mentor an artist can be and when their intentions are for the betterment of all.
-It’s a true gift.”
+“She is a strong person that uses her voice and songs to speak on important issues and political movements.
+Through my experience as her audience member I’ve also come to realize how much of a mentor an artist can be when their intentions are for the betterment of all, it’s a true gift.”

 “I’ve survived because of the work of other artists.
 I would love my music to be a blanket for people on a hard night,” she says.
 “I would love to be able to be in people’s lives that way and for my work to be able to comfort.”

-With 12 standout tracks on her debut album, Tamar Haviv is well on her way.
+With 14 standout tracks on her debut album, Tamar Haviv is well on her way.